 - I stayed at the Cross Hotel and would highly recommend it if you’re looking for something more upscale without being over the top fancy

 Getting to Kyoto is easiest and often fastest by train.
-Osaka is a mere 14 minutes by bullet train (Shinkansen) with connections from there to Tokyo (2 hours and 30 minutes by bullet train).
+Osaka to Kyoto is a mere 14 minutes by bullet train (Shinkansen).
+From Osaka you can also connect to Tokyo (2 hours and 30 minutes by bullet train).

 Railway and subway lines are very easy to navigate and are your best bet for getting around the city.
-It is important to note, however, that many of the major attractions aren’t well serviced by metro and instead it is more efficient to travel by bus.
+It is important to note that many of the major attractions aren’t well serviced by the metro.
+Therefore you can catch a bus if you are relying on public transport.
+Or if your budget allows, taxis are a great way to get around the city.

 The city centre is relatively flat and makes for a great city to walk or bicycle around.
 If you’re looking for a great running track, look no further than a morning jog along the Kamo River.